 Living and farming God's way since 1994

 Our annual prayer focus book has launched!
-If you have not yet ordered your copy, please email firstname.lastname@example.org to place an order.
-The Afrikaans book is also available for download and English Day 1-36 is available in the mean time.
+If you have not yet ordered your copy, please email email@example.com to place an order.
+Currently only available in Afrikaans which is available for download.
 Follow along with the thought of the day on our facebook page and let us know what you think.

 A network with a dream...

 Amos Agrimin is a network of people across South Africa (and Africa) with a dream to see the agricultural sector transformed.
 As a network we live and farm God’s way, demonstrating His kingdom principles in a practical way.

 We want to see everyone in the agricultural sector demonstrating what it means to live and to farm with God’s Way principles.

 We, as Amos Agrimin, facilitate and partner with various agricultural sectors to see the “God’s Way” principles thrive – caring for people and feeding nations.

 We believe that God’s way principles will help Africa feed herself.
 That’s why we focus on training and discipleship so that the people in agriculture can be the carriers of the Kingdom, demonstrating the solutions.